 If you do not own a smart television, but watch a lot of content across different platforms, one way to get the most out of the experience is to connect your Android device to a TV and view the content on a larger display.
 In the same vein, since most of us capture images on a smartphone in general, the same approach also helps to relive old memories and experience them to the fullest on a bigger screen.
-Not to mention, the ability to connect your phone to a TV, along with a controller, and leverage the bigger screen estate for playing games, which is another use case.
-So, to help you with the process here’s a guide on how to connect your Android phone to TV.
+Not to mention the ability to connect your phone to a TV, along with a controller, and leverage the bigger screen estate for playing games, which is another use case.
+So, to help you with the process, here’s a guide on how to connect your Android phone to a TV.

 Android Mirroring vs Casting

 Before proceeding with how to connect your Android to television, let’s first differentiate two of the most confusing terms when it comes to smartphone-TV connections: Mirror and Cast.